 Prof. Dr. Dieter Podlech

 Dieter Podlech, full professor of plant systematics at the Ludwig-Maximilians-University of Munich, Germany, passed away peacefully on December 21, 2021.
 A committed scientist and conservationist, Dieter was an internationally renowned expert on Cyperaceae, Campanulaceae, saxifrages, and the genus Astragalus, with 3000 species one of the World’s largest genera.
 Dieter’s contributions to our knowledge of the floras of Afghanistan, Iran, China, but also Central Europe are immense.
 He published comprehensive floristic treatments for the Flora of Southwest Africa, Flora Iranica, and the Flora of China.
-Dieter also named 1.095 plant taxa and made tens of thousands of herbarium specimens.
-27 species of vascular plant have been named to his honor.
+Dieter also described 1164 new taxa and made tens of thousands of herbarium specimens.

 Dieter was born in Aachen on 24 April 1931.
 He studied pharmaceutical botany at the University of Bonn and obtained his doctorate there, with his first publication (in 1955), still as a student, focusing on the Myxomycota of the Rhineland-Palatinate and his doctoral thesis on the ecology of coastal Atlantic species.
 In 1960, he accepted a postdoctoral position in Munich, where he did his habilitation in 1965, working with Hermann Merxmüller (1920-1988).
 From 1965-1967, Dieter was a curator at the Munich herbarium (Botanische Staatssammlung) and from 1967-1971, an assistant professor at Munich university’s botanical institute, located on the grounds of the Munich botanical garden in the same building as the herbarium.
 Dieter became a full professor in 1971 and retired in 1996.
 Following his retirement, Dieter continued to work tirelessly, coming into work almost daily until December 2016, when declining health forced him to reduce his time at the institute.